DataDog/datadog-cloudformation-resources/datadog-monitors-downtime-handler/README.md

         ApplicationKey: <DD_APP_KEY>
 ```

-This example stack creates a downtime on monitors with the tag `maintanence:scheduled` over all groups every `3 days` until.
+This example stack creates a downtime on monitors with the tag `maintenance:scheduled` over all groups every `3 days`.
 Each day the downtime is active from 4-8pm UTC.

 ```
 Resources: